TetraFaal/Big-Scale-Analytics-2021-Tesla/README.md

 ## CamemBERT - Jupyter Model

 We there tried to use an existing model called CamemBERT and adapt it to our use case.
-The main advantage and purpose of why we chose to use this model is that it is already trained on the french language.
+The main advantage and purpose of this model is that it is already trained on the french language.
 The model was mainly used to predict sentiments on text analysis.

 More information about the model is available [here](https://camembert-model.fr/)

-As Google AutoML was limiting the possibility of personnalisation of the model and was not letting us to deal with cognates the desired way, we decided to try a different solution to add some weights to the cognates.
-First, we tried the same dataset that we had used on Google AutoML to compare the results on AICrowd, without touching the Cognates.
-It resulted that our Camembert Model was more accurate with an accuracy of 54%.
+As Google AutoML was limited in model tunning and was not letting us dealing with cognates the desired way, we decided to try a different solution to add some weights to the cognates.
+First, we tried the same dataset that we used first in Google AutoML to compare the results on AICrowd, without taking cognates in account.
+It resulted that our CamemBERT model was more accurate with an accuracy of 54%.

-Then, we tried to remove completely the sentences where there were some cognates.
-The idea was that an english speaker would understand any given sentence with more ease if a cognates appear, even if the word is labelled as difficult in french.
+We then tried to remove cognates from the sentences.
+The idea behind that is that an english speaker would understand any given sentence with more ease if a cognate appear, even if the word is labelled as difficult in french.
 Thus, removing the cognates would not affect the labelisation made by our model only based on the difficulty of a french word that is understandable by a native english speaker.
 The accuracy of this method was indeed higher with 56.4% and led us to the 4th place in AICrowd.

-The last method that was tried is described in the NoteBooks, available from this [link](https://github.com/TetraFaal/Big-Scale-Analytics-2021-Tesla/tree/main/Code/NoteBook)
+The last method that was tried is described in the Jupyter notebooks, available from this [link](https://github.com/TetraFaal/Big-Scale-Analytics-2021-Tesla/tree/main/Code/NoteBook)

-The reader may want to try his own predictions based on our model, thus we used a package called Pickle to save our pre-trained Model.
-The link to download it is also located in the NoteBook folder.
+As a user may want to try his own predictions with our model, we used the library [pickle](https://docs.python.org/3/library/pickle.html) to save our pre-trained Model.
+The link to download it is also located in the notebook folder.

 ## Other Models - Jupyter Model

-To diversify and try other methods we have used another notebook containing different models.
+To diversify and try other methods we used another notebook containing different models.
 As those were less accurate than CamemBERT and Google autoML we decided not to upload them directly on this repository and therefore just provide a short summary of the results.

 Below is the summary of the tested models and their respective accuracy: